fabiomcosta/mootools-meio-autocomplete/README.md

 			}
 		},
 		requestOptions: {
+			formatResponse: function(jsonResponse){ // this function should return the array of autocomplete data from your jsonResponse return jsonResponse;
+			},
-			noCache: true	// nocache is setted by default to avoid cache problem on ie
+			noCache: true,	// nocache is setted by default to avoid cache problem on ie
 			// you can pass any of the Request.JSON options here -> http://mootools.net/docs/core/Request/Request.JSON
 		},
 		urlOptions: {